tanmaya26/file-bot/Deploy/Deploy.md

        Bot Reply: Returns the pdf file with watermarked image.<br>
        ``File watermarked successfully.``

-      Adding a watermark to a file:
+      Adding a watermark image to a file:
         ![storyboard](./Images/add-watermark.png)

     - Watermark a file with a text.
 As shown in the previous step, upload a suitable pdf file to be watermarked.
 In the upload message box write the message to